 Step 5: Click OK.

 That’s it!
-Now alt text is added to your Google Doc image, and you can continue to do it for other images also.
-You can also use these steps for other Google applications such as Slides and Sheets.
+Now alt text is added to your Google Doc image, and you can continue doing it for other images.
+You can also use these steps for other Google applications like Slides and Sheets.
 It works the same way.

 Wrap Up

-Making training content accessible is not only the right thing to do, but for many companies, it’s a legal issue too.
-Not making content accessible for employees can open up companies to discrimination or other types of lawsuits.
+Making training content accessible is not only the right thing to do, but for many companies, it’s a legal issue, too.
+Not making content accessible to employees can open companies to discrimination or other lawsuits.

 Similar to it being the law that buildings must be physically accessible, content (including training) must be accessible to everyone.
 With some simple steps, training content can be made more accessible to everyone.

 Many authoring tools such as Storyline, Camtasia, and Microsoft Word have many tools built in for accessibility.
-It’s up to you to take advantage of them to make all training content more accessible.
-We also put together an easy-to-follow post about how to make eLearning content accessible which is mostly focuses on Articulate Storyline but can also be used for Adobe Captivate or your preferred rapid eLearning development tool.
+It’s up to you to use them to make all training content more accessible.
+We also put together an easy-to-follow post about making eLearning content accessible, which mostly focuses on Articulate Storyline but can also be used for Adobe Captivate or your preferred rapid eLearning development tool.

 Now you know how to include one important accessibility feature when using tools like Microsoft Word or Google Docs to design job aids, quick reference guides, or other training documents.
-Whenever we use these tools to develop performance support, we’re sure to also include important alt text in documents.
+Whenever we use these tools to develop performance support, we also include important alt text in documents.

 If you’re ready to work with a digital training company that knows the importance of accessibility in training, we’d love to discuss helping you with training for your next technical project.